Don't get stuck in a spiral of fighting about the same things again and again.

 Helen, for example, complains that Ned "never" does the tasks around the house on time.
-"He said he would fix the cupboards by Wednesday, but he didn't do them till Thursday night" she repeats for the twentieth time.
+"He said he would fix the cupboards by Wednesday, but he didn't do them 'til Thursday night," she repeats for the twentieth time.

-They also suggest other reasons for their conflict; Ned sees a "power-struggle," while Helen sees believes that they are just too different to be compatible.
+They also suggest other reasons for their conflict.
+Ned sees a "power-struggle," while Helen sees believes that they are just too different to be compatible.

-I ask them to see their behaviour as a loop that they are both responsible for and to not just focus on what their partner does to them.
+I ask them to see their behavior as a loop that they are both responsible for and to not just focus on what their partner does to them.
 I tell them that we all get stuck in this particular spiral at times and that it is like a demon that eats relationships.

 Then I ask them to look a little deeper and really listen to each other.
 Helen realizes that she feels that Ned does not care about her emotions and seems to ignore the difficulties they are facing in the relationship.
 Her nagging about housework is her attempt to make him confront those larger issues.

 Each partner understands that criticism and shutting down and shutting a person out hurts the other one.
 In fact, this kind of emotional pain is coded in the same place in the brain as physical pain.

-The next week, Helen tells me, "we have a name for our pattern — The Suspicion Spiral.
+The next week, Helen tells me, "We have a name for our pattern: The Suspicion Spiral.
 I think Ned doesn't need me cause he is distant and he thinks I don't think he is good enough because I nag him.
-Last night, he said, 'we are in the SS thing — I don't want you to feel like I don't care,' and he put his arm around me."
+Last night, he said, 'We are in the SS thing — I don't want you to feel like I don't care,' and he put his arm around me."